thor314/blog/content/about/_index.md

 - people/culture seem "good"
     - norms for strong interpersonal communication skills and engineer independence
     - high levels of technical competence
-    - ops / hr lead is *annoying in the right ways* - advocating for what will make the company stronger, advocates for values, tests process for effectiveness, inserts structure where needed and removes or changes structure where found ineffective.
+    - ops / hr lead is *annoying in the right ways* - advocating for what will make the company stronger, advocates for values, tests process for effectiveness, inserts structure where needed and removes or changes structure where found ineffective (yes I really do care about this)
-- details:
+- comp:
-    - my target comp range is roughly between  \$200k with 2.0% equity and \$500k with 0.2\% equity.
+    - my target comp range is roughly between  \\$200k with 2.0% equity and \\$500k with 0.2% equity.
-        - as a not entirely useless exercise, assuming a 4-year vesting schedule, and linear extrapolation on that range, I am pricing a 0.45\% difference in annual equity at about \$300k in annual pay.
-That values the hypothetical employer at about \$67m for the scale to lie flat.
+        - as a not entirely useless exercise, assuming a 4-year vesting schedule, and linear extrapolation on that range, I am pricing a 0.45% difference in annual equity at about \\$300k in annual pay.
+That values the hypothetical employer at about \\$67m for the scale to lie flat.
 In a nutshell, if you as a founder expect your company to be worth more than that number with high certainty, you save money by paying me in cash rather than equity.
         - A note on why I care about high numbers: I want high numbers because I am worth this much.
 I obviously do not *need* this much, and typically donate 30-50% of my income to organizations like GiveWell.
 I care about the work that I do, but it's an open question whether cryptography research and engineering is actually very high impact in terms of creating positive downstream societal effects.
 Donating is a hedge against that uncertainty.
     - remote-first, or office in SF.
 Won't relocate, but happy to travel frequently.
     - nice to have: subsidizes conference attendance.
 I have co-organized several hackathons around zero knowledge, and am likely to continue to want to do so.